servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 ## 4. Operations and Troubleshooting

-After having applied the ESCM proposal, it may take some minutes until the ESCM services are available, although a message might be displayed that ESCM has been deployed successfully.
+After having applied the ESCM proposal, it may take some minutes until the ESCM services are available on the selected compute node, although a message might be displayed that ESCM has been deployed successfully.
 You may log in to the ESCM instance where the ESCM containers are running at any time, either to do operational tasks or to check the status.
 You may use the floating IP of the instance and the OpenStack SSH public key you provided.

 #### How to Access the ESCM Instance